gorlovka/proxyrequest/README.md

 [**You can get token for FREE here**](https://proxyrequest.ru/request-token-view ".
 You can get **for FREE** here")

-## Token specifics
+## By using service you agree:
-You should use these proxies responsibly, without abusing them, and without intent to commit illegal activity.
+To use these proxies responsibly, without abusing them, and without intent to DDoS any resources.

 ## Contacts
 Email for contacts is [support@proxyrequest.ru](mailto:support@proxyrequest.ru).